 headshot2_mid.png

-Vivian Shaw is the Mellon Assistant Professor in Asian American Studies at Vanderbilt University.
-Trained in feminist ethnography, she specializes in Asian American Studies and global-comparative Asian Studies.
+Vivian Shaw is a sociologist and feminist ethnographer who specializes in Asian American Studies and global-comparative Asian Studies.
+From 2021-2024 she was the Mellon Assistant Professor in Asian American Studies at Vanderbilt University, where she was also the inaugural hire for the newly established program in Asian American and Asian Diaspora (AAAD) Studies.
 She is the Lead Researcher (co-PI) for the AAPI COVID-19 Project, a multi-method investigation into the impacts of the pandemic on the lives of Asian American, Native Hawaiian, and Pacific Islander communities, in collaboration with the Department of Sociology at Harvard University.
 Vivian earned her Ph.D. in Sociology from the University of Texas at Austin with graduate portfolios in Asian American Studies and Women’s & Gender Studies.
 At Harvard University, Vivian was a Postdoctoral Fellow in the Weatherhead Center for International Relations’ Program on U.S.-Japan Relations from 2018-2019 and a College Fellow in the Department of Sociology from 2019-2021.

 Vivian is the author of several articles and chapters, including “Strategies of Ambivalence: Cultures of Liberal Antifa in Japan,” in Radical History Review, “‘Extreme Pressure’: Gendered Negotiations of Violence and Vulnerability in Japanese Anti-Racism Movements,” in Critical Asian Studies (2019), and “‘We Are Already Living Together’: Race, Collective Struggle, and the Reawakened Nation in Post-3/11 Japan” in Precarious Belongings: Affect and Nationalism in Asia (2017, Rowman & Littlefield), among other pieces.
 Vivian’s research has received grants and awards from the National Science Foundation, the Japan Society for the Promotion of Science (jointly awarded by the Social Science Research Council), the Natural Hazards Center, and other institutions.